 Want to reduce your heating costs?
 Replace your fireplace with a pellet fireplace insert.
-Bags of pellets can be very cost effective, replacing 1.5 cords of wood with just a ton of pellets (50 of the 40 lb. bags).
+Bags of pellets can be very cost-effective, replacing 1.5 cords of wood with just a ton of pellets (50 of the 40 lb. bags).
 Check out our article Good Pellets Make Good Sense for more info on pellets and how well they can heat our home.
-Bottom line, they make far less ash than a typical wood stove, heat for a longer period of time, and cost less to operate.
+Bottom line, they make far less ash than a typical wood stove, heat for a longer period, and cost less to operate.

 Wood Fireplace Insert